loganmarchione/loganmarchione.com/content/posts/2022/03p1/index.md

 # Deploy example application

-We're going to deploy three instances an example application called [traefik/whoami](https://hub.docker.com/r/traefik/whoami).
+We're going to deploy three instances of an example application called [traefik/whoami](https://hub.docker.com/r/traefik/whoami).
 This is a webserver written in Go that prints operating system information and HTTP request to output.
 This is a _very_ simplified setup of how traffic will flow from your client to the containers in the pods.

 ![traffic flow](20220312_003.svg)